dymmond/esmerald/docs/en/docs/contrib/files/jsonify.md

 * **`cookies`** – Optional dictionary of cookies to set.
 * **`**kwargs`** – Treated as a dict payload if no `*args` provided.

-with `jsonify`, Esmerald makes returning JSON **fast, safe, and friendly**, while adding async-native power.
+with `jsonify`, Ravyn makes returning JSON **fast, safe, and friendly**, while adding async-native power.